• Blog

 Hoang Hoa Tham

-The Ninh Binh Homestay is opposite the old train station, which has since moved about 1.3 km further south to a bigger station.
+The Ninh Binh Homestay is opposite the old train station (the new Ninh Binh Station has moved about 1.3 km south).
 The street that the homestay is on looks like it used to be an active traveller street.
 There are some old backpacker restaurants and traveller cafes here that would have served the visitors to the Trang An Scenic Landscape Complex.
 Most visitors now stay in Tam Coc, which is closer to what people come to Ninh Binh for.

 Ninh Binh Homestay